Southbound lanes on 101 Freeway in Hollywood temporarily shut down after body found on roadway

 The California Highway Patrol issued a Sigalert for southbound lanes near Santa Monica Boulevard at about 9:20 p.m. after receiving a call regarding a pedestrian on the freeway.

 Los Angeles police said they received reports of a person running in and out of traffic.
-As officers attempted to stop the man and remove him away from traffic, he jumped over a railing and fell onto the freeway, according to police.
+As officers attempted to stop the man and remove him away from traffic, he jumped over a railing of the overpass and fell onto the freeway, according to police.

-Police said the man appeared to be under under the influence of alcohol.
+Police said the man, who appears to be a transient, was believed to be under under the influence of alcohol.

 CHP said lanes would be blocked for at least an hour and later reopened two lanes at about 10:33 p.m.